anonymoussc/anonymoussc.github.io/_posts/2016-07-16-implementing-application-cache-manifest.markdown

 Notes :

 1. It will not cache any videos.
+(Tested in chrome)

 2. It will cache & available for offline view all pages except `/contact`.
+(Tested in chrome)

 3. It will cached & available for offline view the latest 14 posts.